Updated January 13, 2019

 Choosing a shower base may not seem like the sexiest element of a new bathroom remodeling project but it is literally the foundation of this highly used space.
 The reality is any cracks or leaks in the base can cause extensive damage and costly repairs.
 One high quality option to consider is the solid surface shower pan.
-Although there is no “one size fits all” solution in choosing a shower pan – a solid surface base is one option to give careful consideration to.
+Although there is no “one size fits all” solution in choosing a shower pan – a solid surface base (also called by many people a cultured marble pan) is one option to give careful consideration to.

 This article will explain the advantages, disadvantages and options in this type of base.